Specialist assessments

 Frequently asked questions

-What's the difference between a learning assessment and an ADHD or autism assessment?
+What's the difference between a psycho-educational assessment and an ADHD or autism assessment?

-Can a learning assessment be done at the same time as an ADHD or autism assessment?
+Can a psycho-educational assessment be done at the same time as an ADHD or autism assessment?

 Will the report be accepted by my child's school?